-The following table sets forth information concerning the cash compensation and additional incentive compensation paid to Roper's Named Executive Officers for the fiscal years ended December 31, 2005, 2004, and 2003.
-All numbers adjusted to give effect to the 2-for-1 stock split in the form of a stock dividend effective as of August 26, 2005.
+The following table sets forth information concerning the cash compensation and additional incentive compensation paid to our Named Executive Officers for the fiscal years ended December 31, 2005, 2004, and 2003.
+All numbers adjusted to give effect to the 2-for-1 stock split effective August 26, 2005.